jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-25-sql-service-broker-part-1.md

 The easiest way to see how all of this works together is to build a small message.
 Let's create the objects for our first service broker.
 This first example will be an incredibly simple, one-way, text message.

+Message types, contracts, and services typically have URI-style names of the format **//<organization>/<domain>/<name>**.
+In this project, our oranization is **sbdemo** (service broker demo), and our domain is **Hello**.

+Example message types would be named with the following format.

+* `//corp/Expenses/SubmitExpense` - An employee submits expenses to his or her manager.
+* `//corp/Expenses/AcceptExpense` - Expenses are accepted and sent to payroll for processing.
+* `//corp/Expenses/RejectExpense` - Expense is rejected and sent back to the employee.
+* `//corp/Expenses/AuthorizationRequired` - Expense amount exceeds manager's approval authority.
+Expense is routed to the next manager in the organization hierarchy.

 ```sql
 -- Create a message type.
 This message will just be text, so there will be no validation.
 CREATE MESSAGE TYPE [//sbdemo/Hello/Message]